petersbob/petersbob.github.io/index.md

 ## Hello

 I am a software engineer working for a fintech startup in Minneapolis.
-I went to school at [St. Olaf College](https://wp.stolaf.edu/) and originally from North Dakota.
+I went to school at [St. Olaf College](https://wp.stolaf.edu/) and I am originally from North Dakota.

-I used to be really into art, comics, and puppets.
+I used to be really into art and cartoons/comics.
 By the end of high school I moved toward technology.
 Now I spend a lot of time doing computer graphics, a best of both worlds.
-Currently working with WebGL, GLSL, and reading [PBR](http://www.pbrt.org/).
+I am currently working with WebGL and GLSL.
 Also spend time programming in Javascript and Go.

-While not doing the above, I enjoy reading and listening to a lot of podcasts.
+While not doing the above, I enjoy listening to podcasts, watching animated movies, and being active (biking, running, etc).

 ### You can find my resume here: